USEPA/CMAQ/docs/_sources/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_MPAS-CMAQ_Benchmark_intel.md.txt

 3. 400 GB hard drive storage

-## Install the MPAS-CMAQ I/O Libraries using the intel/20.2 compiler
+## Install MPAS-CMAQ I/O Libraries

+This tutorial uses scripts developed with the intel/20.2 compiler.

 Load the environment modules for intel